swertschak/wikijournals-server/README.md

 Installation
 ------------

-For the installation of wikijournals on you own webserver please execute the following steps:
+For the installation of wikijournals on your own webserver please execute the following steps:

-- Download the full package form github (the complete wikijournals directory)
+- Download the full package from github (the complete wikijournals directory)
-- Copy the wikijournals directory onto the htdocs dircetory of your webserver
+- Copy the wikijournals directory onto the htdocs directory of your webserver
 - Note: The directory wikijournals\images must be writable for the webserver (including all subdirectories)
 - Start the webserver and the database server, if the are not on
 - Create a database and a database user for wikijournals (you can also use the root user, but this is not recommended)